 Parents/caregivers may leave medication for their child in the Student Support Centre if necessary.
-It is school policy that Panadol is only given out to students with prior consent from parents/caregivers.
+It is school policy that paracetamol, ibuprofen and antihistamines are only given out to students with prior consent from parents/caregivers.
+Consent is signed at the time of enrolment.
+Please contact the Student Support Centre if you need to update the school on any medical information or permissions.